lowRISC/opentitan/hw/ip/usbdev/doc/registers.md

 |   2    |  rw1c  |   0x0   | [disconnected](#intr_state--disconnected)       |
 |   1    |  rw1c  |   0x0   | [pkt_sent](#intr_state--pkt_sent)               |
 |   0    |  rw1c  |   0x0   | [pkt_received](#intr_state--pkt_received)       |

+### INTR_STATE . av_setup_empty
+Raised when the Available SETUP Buffer FIFO is empty and the device interface is enabled.
+This interrupt is directly tied to the FIFO status, so the AV FIFO must be provided a free buffer before the interrupt is cleared.
+If the condition is not cleared, the interrupt can re-assert.

 ### INTR_STATE . link_out_err
 Raised if a packet to an OUT endpoint started to be received but was then dropped due to an error.